 In some situations, a product requires that certain warnings be put in place so that you can avoid the risk of injury or damage.

 For example, virtually every hairdryer has a warning that you should not use this product in the bathtub.
-If the manufacturer or designer does not include warnings for foreseeable misuses of a product, then that can create unreasonable risk and ultimately cause injuries and damage.
+If the manufacturer or designer does not include warnings for foreseeable misuses of a product, then that can create unreasonable risk and ultimately cause injuries and damage or wrongful death.

 In virtually every legal case, the person who was harmed or damage must prove that someone else caused their damage or injury, and that person or entity should be legally responsible.
 Product liability cases require a similar showing.
 Florida uses both “strict liability” and “negligence” in its product liability cases.